tkopppop/research-devel/README.md

 6. release(use makefile simple) (pre alpha beta)<br>
 7. code reading 70% more remembering in your understanding coding list, trouble-shooting (debugging)<br>
 <br>
+zen, pray for the world and space both.<br>
+it helps your program's interesting.<br>